-The good news is that evidence shows you’re much more likely to quit successfully if you make use of NHS Stop Smoking Services to get support and advice on finding the safest and most effective stop smoking treatments for you.
+The good news is that evidence shows you’re much more likely to quit successfully if you make use of NHS Stop Smoking services to get support and advice on finding the safest and most effective stop smoking treatments for you.
 All GP surgeries can signpost you to an expert advisor for ongoing stop smoking support and advice.

 Weight loss support services

-James Cato, a sports therapist specialising in working with people who have asthma says: “I always encourage people with asthma to find their limits and exercise to them regularly so that we can push back their barriers.
-If someone is new to exercise, the first thing we'll work on is how to deal with an asthma attack - recognising the signs, not panicking, getting breathing under control and using their inhaler correctly.
-Once they're confident in that, we can try more intense exercises.”
+James Cato, a sports therapist specialising in working with people who have asthma, says: “I always encourage people with asthma to find their limits and exercise to them regularly so that we can push back their barriers.
+If someone is new to exercise, the first thing we’ll work on is how to deal with an asthma attack – recognising the signs, not panicking, getting their breathing under control and using their inhaler correctly.
+Once they’re confident in that, we can try more intense exercises.”

 Allergy advice and treatment

 Asthma and allergies often go together, and research shows that some allergies can make asthma symptoms worse.
-So if you think you have an allergy, for example to food, or pollen, it’s worth asking for more advice.
+So if you think you have an allergy, for example to food or pollen, it’s worth asking for more advice.

 But in cases where it’s unclear what’s triggering your symptoms an allergy test can sometimes be useful.
 The most common types of allergy testing are blood tests or skin prick tests.
-These can find out whether you have an allergy to specific allergens (a substance that causes an allergic response).
+These can find out whether you have an allergy to specific allergens (substances that causes an allergic response).
 Your GP can arrange a blood test for you, or refer you for a skin prick test, mostly carried out in hospital outpatient clinics.

-If the allergy tests come back and you’re allergic to a specific thing, you can work with your healthcare team to avoid these triggers to help you manage your asthma better.
+If the allergy tests come back and you’re allergic to a specific thing, you can work with your healthcare team to avoid that trigger to help you manage your asthma better.
 For example, if you have an allergy to pollen, write this down in your asthma action plan so that when hay fever season comes round, you and your GP or asthma nurse can be on the case with treatments such as antihistamines and nasal sprays to reduce your likelihood of getting symptoms.

 Specialist asthma care

-If your asthma’s difficult to control even though you’re taking your medicines as prescribed, you might be able to make a case for specialist care.
+If your asthma’s difficult to control even though you’re taking your medicines as prescribed, you may be able to make a case for specialist care.
 If you get a referral, you could be referred to a specialist GP, nurse or consultant either in hospital or a local clinic, or to a specialist asthma care centre.